mmihaltz/trendminer-hutools/README.md

 trendminer-hutools
 ==================

-This package contains tools that were used to collect and process Hungarian data in the Trendminer project: 1) ) tools to periodically download new and updated public posts and comments published on specific Facebook pages, 2) a tools to convert NLP output files (from trendminer-hunlp) to NooJ input XML files, 3) a tool to extract annotations from NooJ output files.
+This package contains tools that were used to collect and process Hungarian data in the Trendminer project: 1) tools to periodically download new and updated public posts and comments published on specific Facebook pages, 2) a tool to convert NLP output files (from trendminer-hunlp) to NooJ input XML files, 3) a tool to extract annotations from NooJ output files.

 Trendminer Project:
 * http://www.trendminer-project.eu/